kubermates-org/kubermates.github.io/content/docs/2020-12-09-blog-jenkins-x-3-x-beta-is-here.md

 external_url: https://jenkins-x.io/blog/2020/12/09/jx-v3-beta/
 post_kind: link
 draft: false
-tldr: Jenkins X 3. x beta is here!
-User Changes Platform Changes Getting started Final thoughts I’m super excited to announce the 3.
+tldr: 'Jenkins X 3. x beta is here!
+User Changes Platform Changes Getting started Final thoughts I’m super excited to announce the 3.0 beta of Jenkins X!
+Christmas has come early this year! the main documentation of the changes are: the new architecture with modular plugins and improved extension points what has changed since 3.'
 summary: 'Jenkins X 3. x beta is here!
-User Changes Platform Changes Getting started Final thoughts I’m super excited to announce the 3.
-0 beta of Jenkins X!
+User Changes Platform Changes Getting started Final thoughts I’m super excited to announce the 3.0 beta of Jenkins X!
 Christmas has come early this year! the main documentation of the changes are: the new architecture with modular plugins and improved extension points what has changed since 3. x started how 3. x compares to 2. x but here’s a brief summary of the differences: As a user